grow/grow/README.md

 Command | Description
 --- | ---
-grow dump | Dumps a pod to a static files for a completely static web site. grow get | Gets a pod from a remote pod server. grow init | Initializes a blank (or themed) pod. grow run | Starts a local pod server. grow test | Validates and runs tests against a pod. grow up | Uploads a pod to a remote pod server. grow deploy | Deploys a pod to a static web server or a dynamic pod server. grow takedown | Takes down a pod from a static web server or dynamic pod server.
+grow dump | Generates static files from a pod and dumps them to a local destination. grow get | Gets a pod from a remote pod server. grow init | Initializes a blank (or themed!) pod. grow run | Starts a local pod server. grow test | Validates and runs tests for a pod. grow up | Uploads a pod to a remote pod server. grow deploy | Deploys a pod to a remote destination. grow takedown | Takes down a pod from a remote destination.

 ## Contributing